Abar Proloy: Production

-Abar Proloy is produced by Raj Chakraborty Entertainment and Subhashree Ganguly.
-The series is directed by Raj Chakraborty himself, known for his work in the Bengali film industry.
-Raj Chakraborty has also written the screenplay for the series.
-The music for the show is composed by Amit Chatterjee.
+Abar Proloy was produced by Raj Chakraborty Entertainment and Subhashree Ganguly.
+The series was directed by Raj Chakraborty, known for his work in the Bengali film industry.
+Raj Chakraborty wrote the screenplay for the series.
+The music for was composed by Amit Chatterjee.

+Following the commercial success of the first season, the makers announced a second season in January 2026.
+Director Raj Chakraborty moved the production from the rural Sundarbans to Kolkata to explore an urban crime thriller format.
+In February 2026, a 50-foot promotional poster was unveiled in Garia, Kolkata, to mark the release of the second season.

 Release and reception

 The teaser for Abar Proloy was released on 1 July 2023, receiving a mixed response from the audience.
-The teaser introduces rowdy cop Animesh Dutta, played by Saswata Chatterjee.
-However, some viewers noted alleged similarities between one of the characters and Guruji from the Hindi web series Sacred Games, which drew negative remarks.
+The teaser introduced rowdy cop Animesh Dutta, played by Saswata Chatterjee.
+However, some viewers noted alleged similarities between one of the characters in the series and the character Guruji (enacted by Pankaj Tripathi) from the Hindi web series Sacred Games, which drew negative remarks.
 Abar Proloy was released on the ZEE5 OTT platform on 11 August 2023.